redis/redis-doc/docs/manual/sentinel.md

 * **Automatic failover**.
 If a master is not working as expected, Sentinel can start a failover process where a replica is promoted to master, the other additional replicas are reconfigured to use the new master, and the applications using the Redis server are informed about the new address to use when connecting.
 * **Configuration provider**.
 Sentinel acts as a source of authority for clients service discovery: clients connect to Sentinels in order to ask for the address of the current Redis master responsible for a given service.
 If a failover occurs, Sentinels will report the new address.

-Distributed nature of Sentinel
----
+## Sentinel as a distributed system

 Redis Sentinel is a distributed system: